WordPress/wpcs-docs/wordpress-coding-standards/php.md

 Remove trailing whitespace at the end of each line.
 Omitting the closing PHP tag at the end of a file is preferred.
 If you use the tag, make sure you remove trailing whitespace.

+There should be no trailing blank lines at the end of a function body.

 ## Formatting

 ### Brace Style